Lower Bourne SurgeryTel: 01252 730100

 It is your responsibility to check your results and to make an appointment to discuss them with your doctor if your are advised to do so.
 The surgery will not contact you with the result unless the doctor feels it is a matter of urgency.

-The Practice Nurses play an important role in the management of your care.
+The Practice Nurses and Health Care Assistants play an important role in the management of your care.
 The following are some of their many skilled duties:

 Our team of District Nurses provide home nursing services especially for the housebound, elderly, chronically sick and those recently in hospital.
 Messages for the District Nurse can be passed on via the receptionist.